 Working Town, with its sparse arrangement, allows for a greater focus on Hogarth's sincere and heartfelt vocal.
 Let it be said that Working Town offers arguably the best one of the record and that's hardly surprising given how close the song's topic is to Hogarth's heart.
 It concerns the closure and demise of traditional Northern working towns, including Hogarth's native Doncaster.
 As Hogarth has stated in the past, "I tried to avoid blaming anybody or saying 'everybody's on the dole', you know, 'this is so-and-so's fault'.
 I just wanted to try and write a song about how sad it was.
 Just in human terms rather than in political terms".
 The final song present on Dry Land is A Beat In The Heart is a signature song from How We Live.
 Its lyrics see a return to the idea of city alienation, with a solid bassline and funky horn section to help close the album in a fantastic way.
 In addition, with Woore's solid Nile Rodgers-esque guitar, it's pretty damn difficult to go wrong with this song, or indeed the entire album.

-As always, if you want to pick up a copy of this sterling record, we'll leave our Amazon link here: https://amzn.to/37tZ7GJ
+If you want to pick up a copy, I’ll leave an Amazon link here: https://amzn.to/331evvC

 UNTITLED may earn an affiliate commission when you purchase through the links on our site.
 Find out more here.